 After a shift has been created and published the relevant employees will be notified and will be able to access and view all details in advance.
 Any changes or edits that are applied on a shift will notify all relevant parties of it in real-time, and will always show the most updated information on desktop and mobile.

-Workflows are your tool to both collect information from your employees wherever they are whenever, and for them to access and submit company forms and requests on the go.
-You can create as many workflows as you want from scratch or use one of our ready-made templates.
+Forms are your tool to both collect information from your employees wherever they are whenever, and for them to access and submit company forms and requests on the go.
+You can create as many Forms as you want from scratch or use one of our ready-made templates.

-Below are the 3 most used workflows we see by Construction companies, plus another one on us 😉.
+Below are the 3 most used Forms we see by Construction companies, plus another one on us 😉.

 End of job report - an operations report for your employees or team leaders to submit at the end of each job they finish, this will allow you to uphold the standards and quality of work even when not on site (you can ask for the employees to submit a photo of the job as a part of the submission), and also show it to your client using our PDF export option, many contractors attach this to their invoice at the end of the job as proof of what was done.